KTH/camel-ladok3/camel-ladok3-component/README.md

 ## The producer

-Unlike the consumer, the producer is not feature complete and more of a proof of concept.
-The goal is to provide enough relevant funtionality for message enrichment of the Atom feed data where necesseary and not to cover all of the Ladok3 REST API.
+Unlike the consumer, the producer is not feature complete.
+The goal is to provide enough relevant functionality for message enrichment of the Atom feed data and data retrieval necessary for our integration purposes on a requirement driven basis, and not to cover all of the Ladok3 REST API.

 The producer uses a URI of the form: `ladok3://host.ladok.se[/<service>][/<operation>]?cert=path-to-cert&key=cert-passphrase`